PatrickL789/Spheracle/README.md

 # Spheracle
 Spheracle is PHP library for writing your application's domain logic in a framework-independent way.
-Spheracle uses the concepts of [Domain-Driven Design](https://en.wikipedia.org/wiki/Domain-driven_design) to create modular and readable domain logic code.
+Spheracle makes use of [Domain-Driven Design](https://en.wikipedia.org/wiki/Domain-driven_design) concepts to help you create modular and readable domain logic code.
 Out of the box, Spheracle provides classes and interfaces for both your application's Domain layer and Application Service layer.
 For your Domain layer, Spheracle provides classes and interfaces for:
 - Entities
 - Value Objects
 - Domain Services